Maths in Years 7-11

 - Statistics: statistical diagrams, data collecting and sampling, averages and spread.

 In Years 7 – 11, Maths classes are taught in ability sets.
-Most years have 2 bands with 5 sets in each.
+KS3 have 4 sets & KS4 have 5 bands.
 Setting means that the work is clearly directed at the appropriate level of ability for each student.
 This maximises for each student the understanding and the feeling that they “can do Maths”.
 Thus the enjoyment, competence and confidence of students are increased.

 On arrival in Year 7, students are placed into Maths sets using their Key Stage 2 Maths score.
 New students arriving at other times are placed in appropriate sets using information received from previous schools.